awochna/breaker/README.md

 If there isn't documentation for something, I consider that a bug, too.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.

+## License ##

+This project is released under the MIT license, as detailed in the included `license.txt` file.